uma-dev/uma-dev/README.md

 # Yo! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px" height="25px">

--  **Developer** and Telecomm Engineer.
-I enjoy creating web applications, scripts, and 2D games.
+Hey everyone!
+I'm Omar a **Developer** and Telecomm Engineer with a passion for crafting digital products.
+Join me on a journey where web applications, scripts, 2D games and more come to life!

 ### 🛠️ Skills and Stats
 <table><tr><td valign="top" width="33%">